Important information for admitted students about Testing & Placement

 Texas Success Initiative Requirements

-Many new freshmen are exempt from the Texas Success Initiative (formerly TASP), a state-legislated program designed to improve student success in college.
+Many new freshmen are exempt from the Texas Success Initiative, a state-legislated program designed to improve student success in college.
 All non-exempt students are required by law to take an assessment test approved by the Texas Higher Education Coordinating Board.
-UT Austin prefers that incoming students who are not exempt take the Texas Higher Education Assessment (THEA).
+The University of Texas at Austin does not accept scores from other assessments such as COMPASS, ACCUPLACER, THEA, or ASSET.
+For more information, visit the Texas Success Initiative website.

 College Credit for Earning an IB Diploma